Accelerated Master of Science in Education for Northwestern Undergraduates

 HDSP, LOC, LRN_SCI, SESP, or SOC_POL coursework addressing issues of identity, cognition, and education 1 graduate-level elective

-By petition, you may count a 300-level (or higher) class that appears in The Graduate School course catalog if it is appropriate to the field of education or the subject area you wish to teach.
-No matter how many of the courses above are taken as an undergraduate, the absolute minimum number of units required to complete the MSEd degree is 9.
-Please consult with the MSEd Program to make sure that you are choosing the best courses for your preferred concentration!
+By petition, you may count a 300-level (or higher) class from The Graduate School if related to education or your chosen subject area.
+No matter how many of the courses above are taken as an undergraduate, the MSEd degree requires 9 units at a minimum.
+Contact the MSEd Program to ensure you are choosing the best courses for your concentration!